Mental Health Disorders - Business Diversity & Inclusion

 Stress is the body's reaction to any change that requires an adjustment or response.
 The body reacts to these changes with physical, mental, and emotional responses.
 Stress is a normal part of life.
 You can experience stress from your environment, your body, and your thoughts.
 Even positive life changes such as a promotion, a mortgage, or the birth of a child produce stress.

-Fear should be distinguished from the emotion anxiety, which typically occurs without any certain or immediate externalthreat.
-Whereas anxiety is the result of threats which are perceived to be uncontrollable or unavoidable.
+Fearshould be distinguished from emotional anxiety, which typically occurs without any certain or immediate external threat.
+Fear is frequently related to the specific behaviors of escape and avoidance, whereas anxiety is the result of threats which are perceived to be uncontrollable or unavoidable.

-Panic occurs when one is intimidated of a certain thing that reminds them of their fear, and experiencing an alarm response.
+Panic occurs when one is intimidated by a certain thing that reminds them of their fear and experiencing an alarm response.

 The Human Being